Details on how we think about entrepreneurship programs at universities. This is an evolving document.

 - In the future, add a “looking for people building solutions to —” component of the application to fast track certain types of businesses.

-To apply for the USC Incubator program, fill out the application here.
+To apply for the Incubator program, fill out the application here.
 We will interview and admit people as we receive applications.